Admissions Criteria to the Bachelor of Science in Athletic Training (BSAT) Major

 - Students must submit an Athletic Training Program application.

-- Students will be ranked according to overall grade point average (GPA) and GPA in the four prerequisites courses.
+- Students will be ranked according to overall grade point average (GPA) and GPA in the ten prerequisite courses.

 - Recommendations will be reviewed and scored based on specific criteria.
 Three recommendations are required.
 One recommendation must be from a certified athletic trainer.
 The program will solicit these recommendations electronically after your application has been received.